 - Click on the section Sound.
 Select the Device property option from the Input section.

 - You should have your microphone turned on by default.
 To increase volume, drag your navigator to the right on the volume bar and vice versa for a lower volume.

 - Clear or check the Disable option to turn the device off/on.
-After you have completed this step, Your PC will no longer be able to access the microphone.
+After you finish this step, your PC won’t be able to access the microphone anymore.

 Use the Manage sound devices option